cloudquery/cloudquery/plugins/destination/file/docs/overview.md

 - `path` (`string`) (**required**)

-  Path template string that determines where files will be written.
+  Path template string that determines where files will be written, for example `path/to/files/{{TABLE}}/{{UUID}}.parquet`.

   The path supports the following placeholder variables:

   - `{{TABLE}}` will be replaced with the table name
   - `{{FORMAT}}` will be replaced with the file format, such as `csv`, `json` or `parquet`.
 If compression is enabled, the format will be `csv.gz`, `json.gz` etc.